 Other times when it makes sense to refinance is when you have a variable interest rate.
 In many cases, if you have a variable interest rate, you should heavily consider refinancing to a fixed rate.

 So regardless of what you decide to do, it’s best practice to consider all of these factors and meet with a few consultants in the industry who will give you transparent information that is best for you!

 Frequently Asked Questions:

 Refinancing a bad idea can be a bad idea or a good idea; it just depends on your situation.
 For example, if you can not make up the equity/closing costs for the new loan in a reasonable time, you plan on moving, or you are further along in your amortization, refinancing could be a bad idea for you.

 It is a good idea to reduce your interest rate to where it benefits, and savings pays for itself.
 In addition, getting out from under mortgage insurance, avoiding variable interest rates, and locking in new shortened loan terms can make refinancing a great option.

 Does your mortgage start over when you refinance?

 Yes, your term and amortization do start over.
 That being said, if you’re only a few years into your current 30-year term, you could look into a shorter term like the 15 or 20-year options!

 How much does a 15-year mortgage save?

-In short, the 15-year mortgage term costs more monthly than it’s the 30-year counterpart.
-However, over the entire loan's life, a 15-year loan will save up to 50% in interest charges.
+In short, the 15-year mortgage term costs more monthly than its 30-year counterpart.
+However, over the entire loan's life, a 15-year loan will save up to 50% interest charges.